A Visit To White Cross Orphanage

 White Cross Orphanage provides a temporary home for children from ages 0 to 6.
 When we arrived to the orphanage, we met 71 cute little kids who are 2 years old and above.
 It was quite a lot!
 But, the fun was also worth 71 times.

-It’s pretty difficult to book a visit in White Cross especially on weekends.
+It’s pretty difficult to book a visit to White Cross, especially on weekends.
 There are only two batches per day: the morning batch and the afternoon batch.
 So, we are quite lucky to have an opportunity to visit and play with the kids.

 Meeting the kids

 It was around 2:50 PM when the kids finally started arriving.
 I didn’t expect that there will be a lot, but yes, there’s a lot of kids!
 All of them were excited to see new faces and I can see the smile on their faces.
 While I was seated, kids started to approach me and all of them wanted me to carry them.

 It feels like they are longing for such affection.
 I saw kids who didn’t want to be carried down.
 Once they start to cling on you, they no longer want to let go.
 Some even started crying.